aarassen/jmp-int3RN415/_posts/2022-04-26-my first post.md

   			# Performs a loop operation using the RCX as a counter
   			# if rcx = 0 pass
   19:                   pop    rbx
-  			# pop from top of the stack to rbx
+  			# pop from top of the stack to rbx and increment or decrement
-  			#and increment stack pointer
+  			# increment stack pointer if df (flag) is set or not
   1a:                   mov    rax,rdx
   1d:                   ret # copy  value from rdx to rax and return
 ```